DeepDiver: Adaptive Search Intensity Scaling via Open-Web Reinforcement Learning: Analysis

 \section{Analysis}

-This section focuses on the Qwen2.5-7B-Instruct model, a simpler LLM that lacks advanced reasoning capabilities compared to the Pangu-Reasoner, to evaluate the effectiveness of WebPuzzle and DeepDiver.
-We analyze several key aspects, including isolated evaluations of information-seeking behavior, comparisons with concurrent related work, the design of the reward function, and the model's generalization to open-ended problems.
-We also demonstrate additional analyses—such as the relationship between search intensity and problem difficulty, statistics of information-seeking behavior across different training and testing environments, comparisons between human and DeepDiver performance, and detailed case studies.
+This section focuses on the Qwen2.5-7B-Instruct model, a simpler model comparing with the Pangu-7B-Reasoner.
+We analyze several key aspects, including isolated evaluations of information-seeking behavior, comparisons with concurrent related work, the design of the reward function, and the model’s generalization to open-ended problems.
+Additional analyses—such as the \textbf{relationship between search intensity and problem difficulty, statistics of information-seeking behavior across different training and testing environments, comparisons between human and DeepDiver performance, and detailed case studies}—are provided in Appendix~\ref{sec:further_analysis}.